nylnook/nylnook-krita-brushes/README.md

 And if you have any other Pen, you will be interested by the Generic Pen version, which emulate rotation on some brushes:
-![Nylnook Generic Pen Brush pack icon](icons/icon-nylnook-brush-pack-v2-generic-pen.png) Emulation is acheived with brand new Krita features : Drawing Angle Lock, and Fuzzy Dab.
+![Nylnook Generic Pen Brush pack icon](icons/icon-nylnook-brush-pack-v2-generic-pen.png) Emulation is acheived with brand new Krita features : Drawing Angle Lock, and Fuzzy Stroke.

 *⚠ When possible, the brushes now use the "Greater" blending mode, which give better results when a stroke overlap another stroke, but works only on a transparent layer !*
 *If you want to use them on an opaque layer, just switch the blending mode to Normal again*